shnwc/openenclave/docs/DesignDocs/NotesOnAttestationAPI.md

     With this option, a build of an application enclave project can only link with a single attestation plugin library, to avoid function name collision.

-2. Compile-time macro to convert from TEE-agnostic API to TEE-specific implementation.
+2. Build-time macro to convert from TEE-agnostic API to TEE-specific implementation.

     With this option, application enclaves still call TEE-agnostic OE SDK API